andikleen/pmu-tools/README.md

 available as a standalone program.
 - A "toplev.py" tool to do cycle composition for a workload, that is measure where in the CPU pipe line it bottle necks.
+- A plot tool to plot perf stat -Ixxx -x, or toplev.py -Ixxx -x, output
 - Some utility programs to access pci space or msrs on the command line
 - A utility program to program the PMU directly from user space